futjikato/mr-whiz/README.md

 You can build and run the application with [Ant](http://ant.apache.org/).<br>
 Use the build.xml from the root folder.<br>
-Note that at this point the UI does not work.
-I have to figure out how get the paths right so after the build the theme files are found.

 ## License ( [MIT](http://www.opensource.org/licenses/MIT) )